Mastek Blog

 Resolve customer issues faster: Improve self-service so that citizens do not have to go through your contact centre.
 When the customer is driving the experience, they’re much more likely to give positive feedback on the service.

-Collect data about why your customers are contacting you: If you know what the customer wants before they get in touch, you can reduce bottlenecks, flag inefficient processes and identify the questions that citizens ask most frequently.
+Collect data about why your customers are contacting you: If you know what the customer wants before they get in touch, you can reduce bottlenecks, flag inefficient processes, and identify the questions that citizens ask most frequently.
 You can then automate them so that they don’t need to speak to an adviser.

 Reduce your churn: Customer Service Agents are right on the frontline and supporting them with RPA can enable them to focus on building relationships with customers rather than spending time on inefficient processes.
-This also means that they can take more call each day, removing the backlog.
+This also means that they can take more calls each day, removing the backlog.

 It’s time to increase your capacity to streamline information requests and route people to information more effectively.

-The infographic below shows how streamlined compliance, optimised processes, zero touch customer self-service and predictive analytics can drive the greatest benefits, with up to 10x higher effectiveness and experience.
+The infographic below shows how streamlined compliance, optimised processes, zero-touch customer self-service, and predictive analytics can drive the greatest benefits, with up to 10x higher effectiveness and experience.

 Power of contact center automation

-Mastek helped a healthcare provider to find quicker ways to assess the need for medical supplies.
+Mastek helped a healthcare provider find quicker ways to assess the need for medical supplies.
 We used UiPath technology to ease the demand on a customer service desk and delivered an agile solution in just three days.

-But we did not stop there—we dedicated four bots to the backlog and assigned specific bots to detecting and processing high priority cases.
-The bots cleared a 4,500 message backlog in four days and ensured that new requests were assessed in real-time.
+But we did not stop there—we dedicated four bots to the backlog and assigned specific bots to detecting and processing high-priority cases.
+The bots cleared a 4,500 message backlog in four days and ensured that new requests were assessed in real time.

-We have also integrated a chatbot with call centre applications, so that all queries go to a chatbot first.
+We have also integrated a chatbot with call centre applications so that all queries go to a chatbot first.
 The bot takes down the service request and creates a profile of the customer.
-It can do a live handover to an agent if there is a problem it can’t resolve, so that the citizen journey isn’t broken.
+It can do a live handover to an agent if there is a problem it can’t resolve so that the citizen journey isn’t broken.

 This approach stands out for its relevance to Covid-19 where call volumes have soared and call centres have been closed.
 Our client experienced a 40% reduction in workload—an efficiency entirely driven by a bot with a deep knowledge base targeted at common customer queries.

-There is no doubt that Covid-19 has accelerated the pace of automation, but part of this is the realisation that there is vast potential for this solution to ease the burden on the public sector and create new capacity for high value tasks that drive citizen experience.
+There is no doubt that Covid-19 has accelerated the pace of automation, but part of this is the realisation that there is vast potential for this solution to ease the burden on the public sector and create new capacity for high-value tasks that drive citizen experience.

 Topics: Intelligent Automation, AI, Intelligent Automation vs RPA, Intelligent Automation tools, Intelligent Process Automation